 Pioneer Day is celebrated on July 24 every year.

-Pioneer Day is celebrated as an official religious holiday in the Mormon community.
-To honor the day, people take the day off to watch firework displays and rodeos or even take a walk on the Mormon Trail.
+Pioneer Day is celebrated as an official religious holiday in the members of the Church of Jesus Christ of Latter-day Saints community.
+To honor the day, people take the day off to watch firework displays, rodeos and more.

 When did Pioneer Day become a holiday?